svaante/crumb/README.md

 ### What is crumb?

-`crumb` is a cli tool adding and managing crumbs your `WD`.
+`crumb` is a cli tool adding and managing crumbs your in your `WD`.
 So what is crumbs you might ask?
 Its whatever you want it to be.

 A crumb inside a crumb file follows has the following syntax.. no more no less `Creation Date` `[Modify Date]` `[Marking]` `Text`

 So in essence its a `Text` string with some metadata or the date stuff is mostly accidental, so only a `Marking` tag.
-So its up to your understanding of the `crumbs` to `Marking`.
+So its up to your understanding of the `crumbs` to decide upon the `Marking` field.

 Lets define our crumbs as todo items:
 ```sh